-Hold Out is a line from the channel to all attached control units and is used in conjunction with 'select out' to provide synchronization of control-unit selection.
+'Hold out' is a line from the channel to all attached control units and is used in conjunction with 'select out' to provide synchronization of control unit selection.

 'Hold out' is also used to minimize the propagation of the fall of 'select out' by purging the 'select out' signal from the 'select out' signal path.
-Therefore, once 'hold out' drops, it must not rise for at least 4 μ sec in general system configurations.
-The minimum down time of this signal may be optionally adjusted at installation time to a minimum of 2 μ sec to handle high-speed channel configurations.
-In all cases, the channel must be capable of providing the 4 μ sec timing for general system configuration (see "System Configuration").
+Therefore, once 'hold out' drops, it must not rise for at least 4 microseconds in general system configurations.
+The minimum downtime of this signal may be optionally adjusted at installation time to a minimum of 2 microseconds to handle high-speed channel configurations.
+In all cases, the channel must be capable of providing the 4-microsecond timing for general system configuration (see "System Configuration" in "Operational Description").